U.S. Patent Pending · App. № 19/658,620

 Q2 2026

-Confidential briefings to qualified institutional acquirers.
+App. № 19/658,620 filed Apr 26, 2026.
+Confidential briefings to qualified institutional licensees and acquirers.
 Diligence packages issued under NDA.

 Definitive Agreement

 Acquisition or exclusive license executed with selected institution.
-Operational ownership transfers.
+Clean transfer of patent and technical disclosure.

 The inventor behind the protocol.

-Nexus Settlement is the product of decades at the intersection of finance, technology, and the question of how trust is established between parties who cannot see each other.
+Nexus Settlement is the product of decades at the intersection of finance, security architecture, and the question of how trust is established between parties who cannot see each other.

 George B. Jennings, Founder